Using Rel=Canonical Tag For SEO-Friendly Cross-Domain Duplicate Content

 Content management systems (CMS) and dynamic, code-driven websites amplify the problem further.
 Many sites automatically add tags, enable multiple paths and URLs to the same content, and add URL parameters for sorts and searches.
 It’s possible that you currently have hundreds, or even thousands of duplicate URLs on your site – without ever realizing it.
 Well, you may not know it.
 But the search engines and their crawlers sure do.

-Utilizing canonicalization and canonical tags helps you control your duplicate content – and empowers your site and content to perform better and more efficiently on the increasingly-crowded web.
+Utilizing canonicalization and canonical URLs helps you control your duplicate content – and empowers your site and content to perform better and more efficiently on the increasingly-crowded web by being able to point to your preferred version.
 Think of smart rel=canonical usage as a win-win.

 How Do Canonical Tags Differ From 301 (Permanent) Redirect?